open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 #### Asynchronous Gauge operations

-Asynchronous Gauge is only intended for asynchronous scenario.
+Asynchronous Gauge is only intended for an asynchronous scenario.
 The only operation is provided by the `callback`, which is registered during the [Asynchronous Gauge creation](#asynchronous-gauge-creation).